Heimdall-SBOM/heimdall/docs/llvm-compatibility.md

 # NOTE: Modern Build System and Compatibility (2024)

-> **Heimdall now features a modern build system with automatic compiler and LLVM selection.**
+> **Heimdall features a modern build system with automatic compiler and LLVM selection.**
 >
 > - All build scripts are in the `scripts/` directory.
 > - The build system automatically detects and selects the best available compiler (GCC/Clang) and LLVM version for each C++ standard.